Redwire Technology Helps Guide Humanity’s First Visit to a Star

 • November 21, 2021: Perihelion #10

-Parker Solar Probe recently made headlines for one of the spacecraft’s firsts.
+Parker Solar Probe made headlines for one of the spacecraft’s firsts.
 On September 13–14, 2020, the spacecraft made its first observation of a sungrazing comet—a comet that flies extremely close to the Sun and is usually too small and dim to see from Earth.

 This series of images from the WISPR instrument on board Parker Solar Probe shows a small sungrazing comet, SOHO-4063, as it approached the Sun on September 13–14, 2020.
 This is the first observation of a sungrazing comet by Parker Solar Probe’s instruments.
 Credits: NASA/Johns Hopkins APL/Naval Research Lab/Parker Solar Probe/Guillermo Stenborg